s-ol/mmm/root/articles/mmmfs/examples/implementation: text$markdown+sidenotes.md

 ## 5.2 pinwall
-In many situations, in particular for creative work, it is often useful to compile resources of different types for reference or inspiration, and arrange them spacially so that they can be viewed at a glance or organized into different contexts etc.
+In many situations, in particular for creative work, it is often useful to compile resources of different types for reference or inspiration, and arrange them spatially so that they can be viewed at a glance or organized into different contexts etc.
-Such a pinwall could serve for example to organise references to articles, to collect visual inspiration for a moodboard etc.
+Such a pinwall could serve for example to organize references to articles, to collect visual inspiration for a moodboard etc.

 As a collection, the Pinwall is primarily mapped to a Fileder in the system.